Changes to Pet Food Pantry

-The Prince William SPCA hosts the only pet food pantry in the greater Prince William County region.
+The Prince William SPCA offers the only pet food assistance program in the greater Prince William County region.
 The pantry is public funded and receives no subsidies from county, state or federal government agencies.
 Volunteers collect pet food and deliver it to the pantry as well as to homeless camps in our community.

 What to Donate

 Donations of gift cards from Wal-Mart, Target, Wegmans, and other stores where pet food is sold may be mailed directly to the Prince William SPCA at PO Box 6631, Woodbridge, VA 22195.
 Make a cash donation to support the pantry here: